baskaufs/msc/python/grade-mover/README.md

 The next dialog screen is where you can assign the new grade item to a category.
 In our case, it's the Quiz category.
 Since the points that we downloaded from TopHat are percents, set the Maximum Points to 100.

-The final screen lists any errors or warnings.
+The next screen lists any errors or warnings.
 If everything worked OK, click Continue here and for the following Preview Imports screen.
 The grades should then appear in your Brightspace gradebook.